ariadna-aldeguer/AldeguerAriadna_LogIn/README.md

 # Application: Veli App by Ariadna Aldeguer
-This is the first part delivery of the "Interface Development" class.
+This is the second part delivery of the "Interface Development" class.

 The application allows you to save travel destinations.